khulnasoft-lab/design.khulnasoft.com/contents/components/tabs.md

 ### Fitted tabs

-By default, tab width is determined by the tab’s content, however, fitted tabs use a fluid width to fill the entire container instead of remaining left-aligned.
+By default, tab width is determined by the tab’s content.
+However, fitted tabs use a fluid width to fill the entire container instead of remaining left-aligned.

 **Use fitted tabs when:**